- Meet Us

 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth which look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved they can smile with confidence.

-If you are considering getting dental implants in the Grass Valley, CA area, please call our office to arrange a consultation.
+If you are considering getting dental implants in the Auburn, CA, area, please call our office to arrange a consultation.
 During a consultation visit Dr. Leighty can explain the risks and benefits of dental implants, and any alternative treatments to you.

 What are Dental Implants?